A strong customer satisfaction guarantee reverses risk.

 Guarantees may or may not be unconditional.
 You can place any conditions you feel are appropriate, as long as you communicate them clearly.

-For instance, the Glazer-Kenney Insider’s Circle Guarantee isn’t as no-hassle as you’d expect.
-They call it a “12-month 100% satisfaction guarantee.”
+For instance, the B.S.
+Inner Circle isn’t as no-hassle as you’d expect.
+They call it a “100% satisfaction guarantee.”
 But they include a few conditions:

-- You have to have purchased the product from the GKIC resource center.
+- You have to have purchased the product from their resource center

 It sounds like they’ve had some abusers and needed to find a way to protect themselves.
 But pit this guarantee against other 100% guarantees, and you probably agree it’s not as powerful.

 When buyers see lots of conditions or hoops they have to jump through to qualify for a guarantee, they get nervous.
 The more conditions, the lower their trust levels.
 In short, this type of guarantee can hurt, not help, conversions.